baetyl/baetyl/doc/us-en/overview/OpenEdge-design.md

 ![Remote Module Design Diagram](../../images/overview/design/remote.png)

-As shown in the figure above, here, the OpenEdge remote communication module (openedge-remote-mqtt) is used to forward and synchronize messages between the OpenEdge local Hub module and the remote cloud Hub platform.
+As shown in the figure above, here, the OpenEdge remote communication module (openedge-remote-mqtt) is used to forward and synchronize messages between the OpenEdge Local Hub Module and the remote cloud Hub platform.